-Take One Picture is the National Gallery’s innovative project for primary schools.
-The works in this display demonstrate the inventive ways in which schools have responded to Paolo Veronese’s Family of Darius before Alexander.
+Take One Picture is the National Gallery’s flagship project for primary schools.
+The works in this display demonstrate the innovative ways in which schools have responded to Willem Kalf’s Still Life with Drinking-Horn

 About Take One Picture

 Each year teachers and pupils are invited to use a painting from the collection as a creative catalyst for learning across the curriculum.
-This year’s painting Paolo Veronese’s ‘Family of Darius before Alexander’, made in 1565-7, has been the focus for hundreds of school communities.
+This year’s painting, Willem Kalf’s ‘Still Life with Drinking-Horn’ (about 1653), has been the focus for hundreds of school communities.